 Why Explore the Yukon with TEP?

-Trek the infamous Chilkoot Trail, where stampeders traversed 33 miles of coastal rainforest, high alpine tundra, and sub-alpine boreal forest over 100 years ago in their search for gold.
+Trek the famous Chilkoot Trail, where stampeders traversed 33 miles of coastal rainforest, high alpine tundra, and sub-alpine boreal forest over 100 years ago in their search for gold.

 A festive farewell feast on the banks of the Yukon River which features fare that any 1898 Gold Rusher would savor, such as northern meats, smoked salmon, berry jams and other fine dishes.